ajmalyusuf/cluster-tools/remote_commands/README.md

 ## 4. Default values for variables and arguments and their precedence

 There are multiple ways to supply values for variables and arguments.
-Here are the list of variables and arguments and the order of precedence
+Here are the list of variables and arguments and their order of precedence

 ### 4.1. argument "live-run"